Anyone traveling to Hawaii should also learn a bit about Hawaii’s art and culture. Hawaiian art has a fascinating history.

 The tattoos also served as part of the recognition for the class or caste system.
 The tattoos were for ornamentation, class distinction, and to help the health and spiritual well-being of those who had worn the body art.

-The images used with Kakau or Hawaii tattoo art varied from lizards that were greatly respected and feared and symbols like the Hawaiian crescent fan.
+The images used with Kakau or Hawaii tattoo art varied from greatly respected and feared lizards and symbols like the Hawaiian crescent fan.
 Intricate patterns tattooed on Hawaiian men’s arms, legs, torso, and face would mimic woven reeds or other natural forms.
 Women were generally tattooed on the hand, fingers, wrist, and sometimes the tongue.

 5 – Western Influences Changed Hawaiian Art

-The arrival of westerners to Hawaii and then the subsequent formation of Hawaii into a state of the United States has greatly influenced the art of native Hawaiians.
-A great deal of the art produced by the native Hawaiians and long-term Hawaii residents now incorporates western materials and ideas.
+The arrival of Westerners to Hawaii and the subsequent formation of Hawaii into a state of the United States has greatly influenced the art of native Hawaiians.
+Much of the art produced by the native Hawaiians and long-term Hawaii residents now incorporates Western materials and ideas.

 6 – Hawaiian Quilting Taught By Christian Missionaries

-It was not until the 1870s that the Hawaiian quilt story really begins to unfold.
-The Hawaiian quilts are usually two colors, one color for the background and one color for the appliqué.
+It was not until the 1870s that the Hawaiian quilt story really began to unfold.
+The Hawaiian quilts are usually two colors: one color for the background and one color for the appliqué.

 7 – The Volcano School of Hawaiian Art

 The Volcano School of Hawaiian art was formed by a group of non-native Hawaiian artists who started to paint dramatic scenes from Hawaii’s two active volcanos.
-These western artists were fascinated with Hawaii’s intermittently active volcanos in the 1860s and 1890s in Kilauea and Mauna Loa.
+These Western artists were fascinated with Hawaii’s intermittently active volcanos in Kilauea and Mauna Loa in the 1860s and 1890s.

-To even get to the volcano to paint the volcanic eruptions was a huge feat.
+Getting to the volcano to paint the volcanic eruptions was a considerable feat.
 The volcano in Kilauea was a two or three-day round-trip journey on horseback.
 One of the most important artists of this Volcano School was Jules Tavernier (1844 – 1889).

 8 – Hawaii Has Two King Kamehameha Statues